GiX7000/deep-learning-with-tensorflow/README.md

-This repo includes all concepts/examples of deep learning with tensorflow that Laurence Moroney presents in his courses.
+This is a complete guide from A to Z for deep learning with tensorflow through almost all examples that Laurence Moroney presents in his courses.
 Feel free to browse any code.